Snesnopic/chisel/README.md

 ## Requirements

-To build monolith you need only a few system tools, since all other libraries are automatically fetched and built by CMake:
+To build **monolith** you need only a few system tools.
+All other libraries are automatically fetched and built by CMake or installed through your system package manager.

 ### Linux
 - CMake ≥ 3.20
 - A modern C++23 compiler (GCC ≥ 11 or Clang ≥ 14)
 - Git
 - Autotools (for building libmagic)
+- Standard build tools (make, pkg-config, etc.)

 ### macOS
 - CMake ≥ 3.20
 - Xcode Command Line Tools (Clang with C++23 support)
 - Git
 - Autotools (for building libmagic)
-- Homebrew is recommended for installing missing build tools
+- [Homebrew](https://brew.sh/) is recommended for installing missing build tools

 ### Windows
 - CMake ≥ 3.20